 So you never finished your college degree.
 That’s okay as some 40% of college students drop out before the graduation date.
 But should you bring up your unfinished degree on your resume?

-- Use it explain a gap in employment
+- Use your time at college to explain a gap in employment

 - Demonstrate that you pursuing or open to pursuing further education

-How to Put Your Unfinished Degree on Your Resume
+How To Put Your Unfinished Degree On Your Resume: 4 Examples